Matt Mondanile: Real Estate

-Controversy
+Sexual misconduct and abuse allegations

 In October 2017, Real Estate elaborated on Mondanile's departure from the band by stating that they had fired him due to "allegations of unacceptable treatment of women" and that they were "no longer in contact" with Mondanile.

-On October 16, 2017, SPIN released an article describing the allegations against Mondanile, sharing details of incidents reported by seven women.
+On October 16, 2017, Spin released an article describing the allegations against Mondanile, sharing details of incidents reported by seven women.
 Mondanile was accused of shoving at least two women into confined spaces while forcibly kissing and groping them, and of molesting at least four women in whose apartments he stayed while on tour.
 Many of these women were fans of Mondanile whose experiences occurred after they attended a Real Estate or Ducktails performance, and many were 5-10 years his junior.
 A classmate at Hampshire College also alleged that Mondanile molested her in her sleep in a dorm room in 2005.
 Julia Holter, Mondanile's former girlfriend who also contributed to the Ducktails album St. Catherine, stated in the wake of the allegations that Mondanile was "emotionally abusive to the point where I had to have a lawyer intervene and was afraid for my life."

 On October 20, Mondanile issued an apology through his attorneys, admitting that he "took advantage of [his] position as a musician" and referring to himself as an "insensitive creep."
 In January 2018, Mondanile released another statement in which he claimed he had been in therapy for two years prior to the public accusations and lamented the effects of the allegations on his personal and professional life.
 He stated "I never considered myself a misognyist [sic] or sexual predator."

 As a result of the allegations, Ducktails tour dates in Asia and the U.S. were cancelled by the promoters and Ducktails was dropped from Domino Recording Company.